-The final mark is in any case decided by the examination committee with an absolute majority of its members.
+The final mark is in any case approved by the examination committee with an absolute majority of its members; honours may only be awarded by unanimous decision.

 5.5 Degree examination sessions calendar/Time limits and obligations for candidates

 The final exams calendar must include at least three sessions, appropriately distributed across the academic year.